b-long/opentdf-python-sdk/PROTOBUF_SETUP.md

 - **`kas_pb2.py`** - Protocol buffer message classes
 - **`kas_pb2_grpc.py`** - gRPC service client and server classes

-These files are automatically synced to `src/otdf_python/proto/` in the main project.
+These files are automatically synced to `otdf-python-proto/generated/` and used by the main project in `src/otdf_python/`.

 ## Fallback Strategy